poseidonos/poseidonos/doc/guides/rest_api/README.md

 # REST API
-POS offers REST APIs to be on a par with CLI commands to ease integration efforts. d-agent is POS management process that translates HTTP requests into POS CLI commands and communicates directly witih POS CLI server.
+POS provides its commands via REST APIs for the integration of 3rd party services with POS.
+To access POS via REST APIs, you need to install [Management Stack (M9K)](https://github.com/poseidonos/poseidonos-gui) first.
+M9K provides three major functionalities: poseidonos-gui, M-Agent, and D-agent. poseidonos-gui provides a graphical user interface to control and monitor POS.
+M-Agent is the interface between poseidonos-gui and AIR, which enables the performance monitoring in posiedonos-gui.

+D-Agent is the interface between REST APIs and POS CLI server.
 The REST endpoint is hosted on Nginx with the default configuration of (port=80, timeout = 30 seconds).
-The schema of expected HTTP requests is as follows.
+The RESTful request schema is as below.
+For the full information about the POS REST APIs, please refer to [PoseidonOS RESTful API List](https://github.com/poseidonos/poseidonos-gui/blob/main/src/dagent/doc/api.md).

 ## Request Header
 |      Key     |       Value      |                Sample                |